The Common Virginia Strawberry, Fragaria virginiana, is a native perennial forb, that usually has the flower cluster at the leaf level or below.

 Comparisons: The common cultivated strawberry, Fragaria × ananassa, is a cross between the wild strawberry and the Chilean strawberry.
 It has similar but slightly larger flowers and much larger fruit.
 The other wild strawberry, F. vesca, the Woodland Strawberry, holds its flower clusters on a hairy scape above the coarsely toothed leaves with the flattened seeds on the surface of the fruit.
 Its leaflets are mostly stalkless. and the two lateral leaflets have a slightly in-equilateral base.
 The end tooth of the leaf is usually wider than the side teeth and often longer.
 Leaflets are thin.
 Research by Arthur Cronquist and others indicate that F. vesca and F. virginiana do not hybridize.

-Above: 1st photo - Flowers of the Common Strawberry, - both species of wild strawberry look the same.
-2nd photo - The flower stalk and the spreading sepals and bracts of the calyx are both hairy.
+Above: 1st photo - Flowers of the Common Strawberry, - flowers of both species of wild strawberry look the same.
+2nd photo - The flower stalk and the spreading sepals and bractlet s of the calyx are both hairy.

 Below: 1st photo - Plant in flower.
-2nd photo - The calyx has 5 green pointed sepals, alternating with 5 shorter lobes.
+2nd photo - The calyx has 5 green pointed sepals, alternating with 5 shorter bractlets.
 All with surface hair.